GhanaNauticalnfo/niord-gh/README.md

 The initial *mkdir* command is just to avoid permission problems since docker would otherwise create it as owned by root.

-Once this is up and running, create a Keycloak admin user (niordadmin/keycloak) which can be used to create user groups and assign domain roles to the groups:
+Once this is up and running, create a Keycloak admin user (default niordadmin/keycloak) which can be used to create user groups and assign domain roles to the groups:

     ./keycloak-admin-user.sh

-Enter http://localhost:8090/auth/ and check that you can log in using the Keycloak admin user.
+Enter [http://localhost:8090/auth/](http://localhost:8090/auth/) and check that you can log in using the Keycloak admin user.

 Next, create and configure a Wildfly installation using: